Rowen: Adaptive Retrieval-Augmented Generation for Hallucination Mitigation in LLMs: Methodology

-The different variants of \texttt{Rowen} capture various aspects of uncertainty in the original response, complementing each other effectively.
+\paragraph{Hybrid Consistency Score} The different variants of \texttt{Rowen} capture various aspects of uncertainty in the original response, complementing each other effectively.
 We propose integrating the cross-language and cross-model consistency scores to create a unified hybrid consistency score:

 where $\alpha$ is a weight factor for the cross-model consistency score.